 Dementia is common, affecting more than 400 000 Australians.
-Furthermore, it’s estimated more than 1.5 million Australians are involved in caring for someone who has dementia.

 - Improve mobility and balance